Exail to supply drone-based mine countermeasure systems to Singapore Navy

 Credit: Exail

-• Underwater acoustic positioning systems,
+• Underwater acoustic positioning systems;

-• Forward-looking sonars developed by Exail.
+• Forward-looking sonars (FLS), an innovative sonar model developed by Exail.

-• SEASCAN underwater drones for identification,
+• SEASCAN underwater drones for identification missions;

-• Expendable K-STER drones for mine neutralization,
+• Expendable K-STER underwater drones that are destroyed during mine neutralization;

 Credit: Exail

 To remind, in February this year, Exail received a contract to supply several autonomous drone systems for underwater mine warfare to ‘a leading navy’.
-Earlier on, the company was awarded a contract to supply mine countermeasures system to the UAE Navy.
+Earlier on, the company was awarded a contract to supply a mine countermeasures system to the UAE Navy.

 Follow Naval Today on: